kyma-project/kyma/docs/03-tutorials/00-service-management/smgt-01-deploy-service.md

 2. Obtain the access credentials for the SAP BTP service operator as described in step 2 of the [SAP BTP operator setup](https://github.com/SAP/sap-btp-service-operator#setup).
 Then, save the credentials to the `creds.json` file.

-3. Create a Namespace and install [SAP BTP service operator](https://github.com/SAP/sap-btp-service-operator) on it:
+3. Create a Namespace and install the SAP BTP service operator in it:

     ```bash
     kubectl create ns sap-btp-operator